mikependon/RepoDB/RepoDb.PostgreSql/README.md

 > Install-Package RepoDb.PostgreSql
 ```

-Or visit our [installation](http://repodb.net/tutorial/installation) page for more information.
+Or, visit our [installation](http://repodb.net/tutorial/installation) page for more information.

-## Getting Started
+## Get Started

 First, the bootstrapper must be initialized.